 - if you cannot social distance and you’re likely to come into contact with people you don’t normally meet, wearing a face covering is recommended

-- Parking permits, enforcement and suspensions
+- Parking permits, key worker parking, enforcement and suspensions

 Parking call centre hours

 Parking services call centre phone line operating hours have changed.
 We will be open from 9am to 5pm, Monday to Friday and closed on Saturdays.
 We apologise for the inconvenience.

 The parking for key workers scheme has closed and the permits previously issued are no longer valid.

 If you are a key worker, you can apply for a business parking permit for key workers

 If you’re a member of the Met Police team in Shepherds Bush, parking may be available at Shepherds Bush Police Station.
 Or if you work from the Empress State Building in Fulham, you may be able to park at Earls Court 2.
 Please speak to your line manager.

 If you have any other questions or concerns, please email: email@example.com

 As lockdown is eased and public transport is still under restrictions, more people have taken to using their cars to travel.